Nyrrell/tgtg-notifier/README.md

   "accounts": [
     {
       "email": "Too Good To Go email",
-      "userId": "Too Good To Go User ID goes here if you have it", "accessToken": "Too Good To Go Access Token goes here if you have it", "refreshToken": "Too Good To Go Refresh Token goes here if you have it", "notifiers": [
+      "accessToken": "Too Good To Go Access Token goes here if you have it", "refreshToken": "Too Good To Go Refresh Token goes here if you have it", "notifiers": [